MichelePardini/fio_test_cvo/README.md

 > directory=/dataset

 This will need to be changed to match your mount point.
-Since you will use the same file on all clients it's better to create the same mount point name on all.
+Since you will use the same file on all clients it's better to create the same mount point name on all, as said before.
 Save the changes and copy the file on all clients in the /fio directory

 ## Creating the WSS